TransAlta Renewables Inc. (RNW) to Issue Monthly Dividend of $0.08 on May 31st

 TransAlta Renewables Inc. (TSE:RNW – Get Rating) announced a monthly dividend on Thursday, May 12th, TickerTech reports.
-Stockholders of record on Tuesday, May 31st will be paid a dividend of 0.0783 per share on Tuesday, May 31st.
-This represents a $0.94 dividend on an annualized basis and a dividend yield of 5.43%.
+Investors of record on Tuesday, May 31st will be given a dividend of 0.0783 per share on Tuesday, May 31st.
+This represents a $0.94 dividend on an annualized basis and a yield of 5.39%.
 The ex-dividend date is Thursday, May 12th.

-TransAlta Renewables (TSE:RNW – Get Rating) last released its earnings results on Thursday, February 24th.
-The company reported C$0.16 earnings per share (EPS) for the quarter, missing the consensus estimate of C$0.21 by C($0.05).
-The company had revenue of C$138.00 million during the quarter, compared to analyst estimates of C$121.90 million.
-On average, equities analysts forecast that TransAlta Renewables will post 0.79 EPS for the current fiscal year.
+TransAlta Renewables (TSE:RNW – Get Rating) last announced its quarterly earnings data on Thursday, February 24th.
+The company reported C$0.16 earnings per share for the quarter, missing analysts’ consensus estimates of C$0.21 by C($0.05).
+The business had revenue of C$138.00 million during the quarter, compared to the consensus estimate of C$121.90 million.
+Analysts anticipate that TransAlta Renewables will post 0.79 EPS for the current year.

 TransAlta Renewables Inc develops, owns, and operates renewable power generation facilities.
 The company operates through Canadian Wind, Canadian Hydro, Canadian Gas, US Wind and Solar, US Gas, and Australian Gas segments.
 As of February 24, 2022, it owned and operated 26 wind facilities, 13 hydroelectric facilities, 8 natural gas generation facilities, 2 solar facilities, 1 natural gas pipeline, and 1 battery storage project comprising 2,968 megawatts of net generating capacity located in the provinces of British Columbia, Alberta, Ontario, Québec, New Brunswick, the States of Pennsylvania, New Hampshire, Wyoming, Massachusetts, Michigan, Minnesota, Washington, North Carolina, and the State of Western Australia.